 Our orientation programs, Premiere DePaul for freshmen and Transition DePaul for transfer and adult students, provide students with the tools for a successful first year.
 Parent and Family Orientation provides an opportunity for parents and family members to connect with university staff and current students, while also becoming familiar with the resources available to support their student during their time at DePaul.
 New student orientation includes two required portions: an academic advising appointment and a Premiere or Transition DePaul orientation session.

 Students are required to participate in all portions of orientation.
 During the academic advising appointment, students will meet with an academic advisor to register for courses.
 In the Premiere or Transition DePaul session, students will learn about the university and participate in small and large group sessions with current and fellow students.

 Parents and other family members are not required to attend, but are welcome to join their student at the Premiere or Transition DePaul session.
+If you would like to learn more about parent sessions, please click Parent Guest Schedule.pdf for additional information.
 To supplement the orientation, several videos are posted below to address common questions we receive from parents and family members.
 We encourage you to review these videos at your leisure.